stalary/UserCenter/README.md

 > Or you can use the code build your own user center.

-> There are two ways to use this project.
-- use token(need save in header)
+> you can use it by token(need save in header or parameter)
-- use cookie(need CORS)

 > I can provide the log when you need it